 - Trips from northwest Seattle neighborhoods (Ballard, Interbay, Magnolia) that would no longer have direct access to SR 99 would experience longer trip times. - Those trips take between two and three minutes today; they would take between seven and eight minutes in 2015 if they took a four-lane surface street on the waterfront.
-Trip times could increase by up to another three minutes by 2030 due to population growth beyond 2015. - Other options would exist for Ballard-Interbay connectivity assuming the advancement of the two-way Mercer improvements from Elliott to Dexter (travel times for these routes have not yet been modeled)
+Trip times could increase by up to another three minutes by 2030 due to population growth beyond 2015.

-Trips from West Seattle would experience longer travel times to downtown Seattle, due to the combination of growth and the removal of the mid-town ramps at Columbia and Seneca (a result common to all scenarios evaluated).
-Travel times for West Seattle trips through downtown to the north would likely be faster than today.
+Trips from West Seattle would experience longer travel times to downtown Seattle, due to the combination of growth and the removal of the mid-town ramps at Columbia and Seneca (assumed in all scenarios evaluated).
+Travel times for West Seattle trips through downtown to the north would likely be slightly shorter than today.